Strippit FC750 & FC750/2

 Sleeve-Adaptor inside Unit to allow it to fit their Shaft.

-If you really want to do a Great Rebuilding Job, Make a New Shaft that is 1.500" at bottom for Clutch / Brake, then Necks-Down to 1.250" for the Pillow-Block Bearings and the Chain-Sprockets at the top, which will allow you to get Rid of the Spacer and it's Slop, and will also allow Easier Reassembly.
-Also make New Shaft about 1" Longer than Original, which will give you more Room to fit Chain-Sprockets on top.
+If you really want to do a Great Rebuilding Job, Make a New Shaft that is 1.500" at bottom for Clutch / Brake, then Tapers-Down to 1.250" for Pillow-Block Bearings and Chain-Sprockets at the top, which will allow you to get Rid of Spacer and it's Slop, and will also allow Easier Reassembly.
+Also make the New Shaft about 1" Longer than Original, which will give you more Room to fit Chain-Sprockets on top.

 Back-View of